Theodora Kosara

-Kosara or Cossara (Bulgarian and Косара) was a Bulgarian noblewoman, related to Tsar Samuel of Bulgaria, who was married to Prince Jovan Vladimir of Duklja.
+Kosara or Cossara (Bulgarian and Косара) was a Bulgarian noblewoman, a daughter or relative of Tsar Samuel of Bulgaria, who was married to Prince Jovan Vladimir of Duklja, the most powerful Serbian principality of the time.

 Origin and identity

-The 11th-century Byzantine historian John Skylitzes calls her a daughter of Tsar Samuil of Bulgaria, but the annotations to Skylitzes of Michael of Duklja correct this by interpolating that her father was called Theodoretos.
+The 11th-century Byzantine historian John Skylitzes calls her a daughter of Tsar Samuel, but the annotations to Skylitzes by Bishop Michael of Duklja make the passage read ostensibly "a daughter of Theodoritos (sic!) of Samuel."
 B. Prokić, the first editor of the manuscript (Codex Vindobonensis hist. gr.
-74) that contains the annotations, mistranslated the note and emended the father's name to Theodora, thereby giving Kosara the name Theodora Kosara by which she is often known in modern scholarly literature.
-Modern scholarship suggests that the otherwise unattested Theodoretos may have been the son of John Chryselios, magnate of Dyrrhachium and Samuel's father-in-law.
+74) containing the annotations, emended the interpolated apparent father's name Theodoretos to Theodora, thereby giving the daughter, elsewhere named Kosara, the name Theodora Kosara by which she is often known in much of historiography.
+Prokić's emendation has been accepted by most scholarship and in most translations.